-Rich Gere works in print media, alternative photo processes and time based media specializing in audio installation.
-His work has appeared in over 180 juried, and group shows along with over twenty solo exhibitions across the United States, Europe, Mexico and Asia.
-In addition, His work can be found in public and private collections in the US and Europe including; Memorial Health Systems, Savannah GA; Knoxville Museum of Art, Knoxville TN; Biblioteque National du France, Paris, France; Custom Recording Studios, Nashville TN; Traprock Peace Center, Greenfield MA; Gallerie Wansee, Berlin and Kroger Corporation, Columbus OH.
-Mr. Gere earned a Bachelor of Fine Arts degree from The University of Massachusetts, Amherst and a Master of Fine Arts degree in studio art from the University of Tennessee, Knoxville.
-Recent honors include a Fulton County Individual Artist Grant, and a Hambidge Fellowship at the Hambidge Center for Creative Arts and Sciences, Rabun Gap GA.
-Rich Gere currently lives and maintains an active studio practice in Corpus Christi TX, where he serves as Professor and Chairperson of the Art Department at Texas A&M University-Corpus Christi.
+Rich Gere’s work has appeared in over 200 juried, solo and group exhibitions across the United States, Europe, Mexico and Asia.
+His work can be found in public and private collections in the US and Europe including; Memorial Health Systems, Savannah GA; Knoxville Museum of Art, Knoxville TN; Biblioteque National du France, Paris, France; Custom Recording Studios, Nashville TN; Traprock Peace Center, Greenfield MA and Kroger Corporation, Columbus OH.
+He earned a Bachelor of Fine Arts degree from The University of Massachusetts, Amherst and a Master of Fine Arts degree in studio art from the University of Tennessee, Knoxville.